fablabbcn/smartcitizen-data/README.md

 ## Features

 A full documentation of the framework is detailed in [the Smart Citizen Docs](https://docs.smartcitizen.me/Sensor%20Analysis%20Framework/).
 The documentation is constantly being updated, as well as the framework.

+## Contribute

+PR welcome!
+Do not hesitate to work with

+Also, if you are using git with the notebook, you can use [nbdime](https://nbdime.readthedocs.io/en/latest/#) for an easier handling.